uber/mockolo/README.md

 ## System Requirements

-* Swift 5.4 or later
+* Swift 5.7 or later
-* Xcode 12.5 or later
+* Xcode 14.2 or later
-* macOS 11.0 or later
+* macOS 12.0 or later and Linux
 * Support is included for the Swift Package Manager